biopragmatics/oquat/docs/invalids/prefix/mgi.md

 ## `lpt`: Livestock Product Trait Ontology

 Identifiers for this prefix are given incorrectly in `lpt`.
+See the [GitHub repository](https://github.com/AnimalGenome/livestock-product-trait-ontology).

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                     |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|